lailablomer/website_academic/content/publication/2022_montnach/index.md

 publication: In *Nature Communications*
 publication_short: In *Nature Communications*

-Photoactivatable drugs targeting ligand-gated ion channels open up new opportunities for light-guided therapeutic interventions.
+abstract: Photoactivatable drugs targeting ligand-gated ion channels open up new opportunities for light-guided therapeutic interventions.
 Photoactivable toxins targeting ion channels have the potential to control excitable cell activities with low invasiveness and high spatiotemporal precision.
 As proof-of-concept, we develop HwTxIV-Nvoc, a UV light-cleavable and photoactivatable peptide that targets voltage-gated sodium (NaV) channels and validate its activity in vitro in HEK293 cells, ex vivo in brain slices and in vivo on mice neuromuscular junctions.
 We find that HwTxIV-Nvoc enables precise spatiotemporal control of neuronal NaV channel function under all conditions tested.
 By creating multiple photoactivatable toxins, we demonstrate the broad applicability of this toxin-photoactivation technology.

 # Summary.
 An optional shortened abstract.
 summary: ""